kaliflowerx3/ZoltriTWserver/rules.md

 - Liquefaction Focus (breaks furnace recipes)
 - Loonium (overpowered)
 - Euclidaisy (overpowered)
+- Curative vat (buggy, infusions are offered in /spawn)

 :oncoming_police_car: Restricted items (use is limited): :oncoming_police_car:
 - RESTRICTED: Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)